Skip to content

 February 24, 2008, the GII $350,000 Fountain of Youth Stakes finished with Keeneland graduates placing 1st through 7th.
 A Kentucky bred took home $210,000 for 1st place.

 A February 24, 2014, Washington Post editorial celebrated America’s successful campaign to overthrow Ukraine’s democratically elected President Yanukovych.
 The “moves were democratic,” the Washington Post concluded, and “Kyiv is now controlled by pro‐Western parties.”
-Pierre Omidyar, founder of eBay, bought all of Ukraine’s media years earlier and laid the foundation for the takeover.
+Pierre Omidyar, founder of eBay, bought all of Ukraine’s media years earlier and laid the foundation for the regime change.

 February 24, 2015, a bill AT&T pushed to deregulate telephone service finally passed the Kentucky House.
 The new law enabled telecom conglomerates to drop essential services in rural areas.